 Post Secondary Education, Employment & Training

 CAFN assists Citizens to help them achieve their short and longer-term educational goals.
 Students are supported to engage in a wide variety of educational programs at post-secondary institutions for short courses, college programs, trades training and university.

 The Indigenous Skills Employment and Training Strategy (ASETS) helps CAFN Citizens ages 15 to 64 in the CAFN Traditional Territory gain experience and opportunities for meaningful employment in the labour market.
 Areas that this training strategy supports include:

 - training for long-term employment,

 - child care.

-Courses that are supported have a strong link to employment, such as first aid and food safe.
+Courses that are 12 weeks or less and have a strong link to employment, such as first aid and food safe.

 CAFN Comprehensive Student Support Policy

 CAFN assists Citizens to help them achieve their short and longer-term educational goals.
 Students are supported to engage in a wide variety of educational programs at post-secondary institutions for short courses, college programs, trades training, university, etc.